live-interfaces/liveinterfaces2020/cfp.md

 * Papers (5-8 pages)
 * Poster/demo papers (3-6 pages)
 * Doctoral Colloquium papers (2-6 pages).
 See a bespoke call
 * Performances (2-4 page description, link to work, and a technical rider.
-Do note the limitations given in the call)
+Do note the limitations given below)
 * Installations (2-4 page description, link to work, and a technical rider.
-Do note the limitations given in the call)
+Do note the limitations given below)

-For further information, please read the disseminated Call for Proposals.

 All submissions will be received through the EasyChair conference submission system.
 See information on deadlines in the About section.